 Break the amniotic membrane if it doesn't break when the kid comes out.
 And clean the fluids from the kid's mouth and nostrils, so they can breathe.

-Some breeders prefer this method as it creates a special bond between you and the kid.
+breeders prefer this method because it creates a special bond between you and

 If you choose to bottle feed once your doe's milk comes in, milk your goats 2 times each day about 12 hours apart.

 You will need to milk her 2 times daily in order to stimulate milk production.

 This also helps to keep her udder from getting too full - this is very important!!